How to add signatures directly under the latest message in an email conversation

 In the Senders step, click Add > All senders (Fig. 6.).
 If necessary, you can configure this rule to be applied to selected users only – learn more.

 In the Logic step, select the checkboxes as shown in (Fig. 7.).
-That way, the signature defined in this client-side rule will be automatically added to both new messages as well as replies/forwards in emails conversations.
+That way, the signature defined in this Outlook (client-side) rule will be automatically added to both new messages as well as replies/forwards in emails conversations.

 Go to the Design step and click Edit signature to create your signature template.
 Learn more about how to create a signature template